santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Spellcasting Focus

 To cast your monk spells you may use a *Plant Focus*, it can be anything that it's a plant or fungi as long as it is alive.
+Seeds and spores can't be used as focus.

 #### Plant Bender
 ***Optional Feature***